 The parameter values and risk assessment methods employed in this BHHRA rely on multiple conservative assumptions that are designed to overestimate potential exposures and risks.
 In combination, these conservative assumptions overstate potential risks for most receptors.
 For example, the fish consumption rates are default values that represent consumption by anglers who fish multiple large waterbodies.
 The productivity of Koppers Pond cannot sustain these rates over the default exposure duration of 30 years.
-In addition, there is little evidence to support that the harvested fish are even consumed and shared with family members.
-Another example is the use of the 95- percent UCL for the EPC.
-The UCL represents the upper confidence level of the mean or even the maximum concentration.
-A simple analysis of the concentrations of PCBs detected in fish for Koppers Pond demonstrates that the mean value better represents the data than the UCL.
-Figure 4 shows that most of the observed results are below the UCL, particularly for the large mouth bass.
+Use of exposure assumptions based on an analysis of the productivity of Koppers Pond results in lower estimates of potential risk.